 However, there is no need to change your motherboard if only the single port on the board is damaged.
 For example, if the DVI port is damaged, use the HDMI port to connect your CPU and the monitor.

-There are the possible causes you would find to change your motherboard.
+There are possible causes you would find to change your motherboard.
 Now, you’ll find when to change the board if you want to improve your PC performance.

 Upgrade Motherboard to Enhance PC Performance:

 Everyone is interested in high-performing PCs.
 But the problem is, it costs too much.
 So you really need to care about the performance you’ll get to the amount you spent.